50 Instagram-Worthy Honeymoon Spots

 Best Beaches: Fiji

 WHY GO: The islands that make up Fiji are surrounded by coral reefs resulting in warm lagoons and beautiful coral beaches.
+It's one of the very best honeymoon destinations in the South Pacific.

 WHERE TO STAY: Likuliku Lagoon Resort Fiji (all-inclusive from $875, LikulikuLagoon.com) on Malolo Island is the only resortin Fiji with overwater thatched-roof bungalows that are built in traditional Fijian style with local materials.